Love (S.E.S. album): Track listing

+Promotion and live performances

 2000 S.E.S.
 First Concert

 S.E.S. held their first live solo concert titled "A Sweet Kiss From The World of Dream" in support of the album.
 It took place on March 19, 2000, at the Olympic Gymnastics Arena in Seoul and included performances of both their Japanese and Korean songs.
 A live video CD of the concert was released by SM Entertainment in June 2000.